davetemplin/async-parallel/README.md

 This package provides the following functions:
 * **Parallel.each** calls a provided function once per input in parallel
-* **Parallel.map** creates a new array with the results of calling a provided function in parallel on every input, the order of the outputs will correspond to the inputs
+* **Parallel.map** creates a new array with the results of calling a provided function in parallel on every input, the output will be in the same order as the input
+* **Parallel.filter** creates a new array with all elements that pass the test implemented by the provided function in parallel, the output will be in the same order as the input
 * **Parallel.invoke** calls a set of provided functions in parallel
 * **Parallel.pool** creates a fixed size pool of actins fetching tasks until a false result is obtained, and returns when the pool is drained to zero